astorfi/TensorFlow-World/Tutorials/0-welcome/README.rst

 How to run the code in Terminal?
 --------------------------------

+``WARNING:`` If TensorFlow is installed in any environment(virtual environment, ...), it must be activated at first.

 Please root to the ``code/`` directory and run the python script as the general form of below:

 .. code:: shell